 Though the menu is extensive, I suggest you try the honey cupcakes, ginger molasses cupcakes, and chocolate cupcakes.
 They also offer ice cream, popsicles, and tea.

-Delight your taste buds by trying out some freshly-baked desserts in this bakery and cake shop.
+Delight your taste buds by trying some freshly baked desserts in this bakery and cake shop.

 23. Millers All Day

 Address: 120 King St, Charleston, SC 29401

 Known For: Cinnamon rolls and other Southern flavors